AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A. I. L.**, Dagan, G., Watson-Parris, D. & Stier, P.: Dependence of fast changes in global and local precipitation on the geographical location of aerosol absorption

  - **Williams, A. I. L.**, Nuijens, L., Hohenegger, C., Dagan, G., & Stier, P.: Aerosol-cloud-circulation interactions in a high-resolution, mock-Walker cell

- - **Williams, A. I. L.** & O'Gorman, P. A.: Are we there yet?
-Internal variability, sparse observations and aerosol forcing delay the robust detection of climatic trends in extreme precipitation

 ### 2022: